Lesnier/Project-Mapon/README.md

 # Mapon Task

-This is a project based on the requirements cited in the following link: https://docs.google.com/document/d/11uIJCSORoN09xekOAAhRgypjg90DkEeCATLmm2y5eNw/edit
+This is a flat PHP project based on the requirements requested at the link below: https://docs.google.com/document/d/11uIJCSORoN09xekOAAhRgypjg90DkEeCATLmm2y5eNw/edit

 ### Home View